 Senate Bill No. 377 of the 2017 Legislative Session created the Nevada Right to Counsel Commission consisting of 13 voting members appointed by the Governor, the Legislature and the Nevada Supreme Court.
 The Chief Justice of the Supreme Court or his or her designee was to serve as an ex officio nonvoting member of the Commission.
 The Commission was charged with conducting a study during the 2017-2019 interim concerning issues relating to the provision of legal representation of indigent persons in criminal cases in this State.
 (Chapter 460, Statutes of Nevada 2017, p.
 2940) The Commission is set to expire on July 1, 2019.
 In its place, section 6 of this bill creates the Board on Indigent Defense Services and designates the manner in which members must be appointed.
 Members of the Board serve without compensation, except for per diem allowance and travel expenses.
 Section 7 of this bill provides for the organization of the Board, whose voting members will serve for terms of 3 years and may be reappointed.
 Voting members may be removed by the Governor for incompetence, neglect of duty and certain acts.
-Section 8 of this bill sets forth the duties of the Board, which include overseeing the Executive Director of the Department of Indigent Defense Services, which is created in section 9 of this bill.
-The Executive Director of the

-Department serves at the pleasure of the Board.
+Section 8 of this bill sets forth the duties of the Board, which include [overseeing] providing certain direction and advice to the Executive bill.
+The Executive Director of the Department serves at the pleasure of the [Board.]
+Governor but may only be removed for cause.
 The Board is required to review information concerning indigent defense services in the State and establish: (1) minimum standards for the delivery of indigent defense services; and (2) procedures for receiving and resolving complaints concerning the provision of indigent defense services.
 The Board is further required to establish standards for providing indigent defense services, which include continuing education requirements for attorneys who provide indigent defense services, uniform tracking of information by such attorneys and guidelines for maximum caseloads of such attorneys.
 Section 8 further requires the Board to work with the Dean of the William S. Boyd School of Law of the University of Nevada, Las Vegas, to determine incentives to recommend offering law students and attorneys to encourage them to provide indigent defense services, especially in rural areas of the State.